thomassuedbroecker/convert_pdf_to_json/README.md

 The `Convert PDF to JSON` repository contains functionality to convert PDF files to JSON files.
 You use the Python program and a bash automation to convert multiple PDF files.
 The Python program uses the [PyPDF2](https://pypi.org/project/PyPDF2/) library.

 With the 'Convert PDF to JSON' repository, you can define the root folder in the bash file.
-The bash automation efficiently iterates through all documents, executing the Python program to read the PDF files and convert them into JSON files.
+The bash automation efficiently iterates through all documents, executing the Python program to read the PDF files and convert them into JSON files by separating each page as an entry in a nested JSON array.
 This streamlined process ensures maximum productivity.

 As a result of the conversion process, the PDF files are transformed into JSON files.
 These JSON files are structured as a JSON array, with each page of the original PDF file represented as an entry in the array.